thin-edge/thin-edge.io/docs/src/operate/c8y/software_management.md

 distributions, which use the **apt** package manager(Ex: RaspberryPi OS , Ubuntu, Debian), from Cumulocity cloud.
 :::

-Below steps show how to download, install and enable thin-edge software management feature.
+Below steps show how to download, install and enable %%te%% software management feature.

 ## Download and install software management packages on the device

 As a prerequisite, install [tedge and tedge-mapper](../../install/index.md) if not installed already.

-The thin-edge software management packages are in repository on GitHub: [thin-edge.io](https://github.com/thin-edge/thin-edge.io/releases).
+The %%te%% software management packages are in repository on GitHub: [%%te%%](https://github.com/thin-edge/thin-edge.io/releases).

 To download the package from github repository use the following command (use desired version):